AFRICA

 46) Special tests or criteria applicable for joint ventures

-The assessment for joint ventures is the same as for other mergers; only joint ventures that satisfy the test for a "merger" (see topic 13) will be assessed under the merger control rules.
-Cooperative joint ventures will be assessed under the general prohibition against anti-competitive agreements – Chapter 1 of the Competition Act 1998.
+The assessment for joint ventures is the same as for other mergers, as only joint ventures that amount to a "merger" (see topic 13) are subject to UK merger control.

 47) Decisions and remedies/commitments available